FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 eProsima Micro-RTPS is a software solution that provides publisher-subscriber communication between eXtremely Resource Constrained Environments (XRCEs) and a DDS network.
 In particular, Micro-RTPS implements a client-server protocol to enable resource-constrained devices (clients) to take part in DDS communications.
 Micro-RTPS agent (server) enables possible this communication by acting behalf of Micro-RTPS clients and enabling them to take part as DDS publishers and/or subscribers in the DDS Global Data Space.

 The goal of this tutorial is to provide you with a simple _getting started_ guide on how to install and use Micro-RTPS.
-In the consequent tutorial we will discuss how Micro-RTPS (and therefore ROS2) can be connected to the Orion Context Broker using FIROS2.

 ### Installation